 And the on / off switch looks understandable when done like this:

 One of the designers’ biggest fears is that they will be considered unoriginal.
-And as such, they often avoid using techniques that have long been proven effective and work in favor of making “something new and creative”.
+That is why they often avoid using techniques that have long been proven effective and work in favor of making “something new and creative”.
 Of course, there is no need to openly plagiarize.
 But using the interface design models already familiar to users is a surefire way to make it predictable.
 What resources does your target audience most often use?
 Facebook, LiveJournal, Twitter, Amazon, Youtube?
 Use a similar style in your interface so they can feel like they are in a familiar environment.
-For example, if you are targeting Youtube, make the main menu vertical and place it on the left of the page, and center the search bar at the top.
+For example, if you are targeting Youtube users, make the main menu vertical and place it on the left of the page, and center the search bar at the top.

 3. Be minimalistic.